 A doctor needs to see an A1c of 6.5% or higher on two separate tests to diagnose diabetes.
-After you get a diagnosis, your health care provider will use routine A1c tests, at least twice a year but maybe more, to see how well your treatment is working.
+After you get a diagnosis, your health care provider will use routine A1c tests, at least twice a vear but maybe more, to see how well your treatment is working.

 Your treatment plan, which may include weight loss if you are overweight or obese, exercise, changes to your diet, and medication, is designed to keep your blood sugar as close to normal as possible at all times.
 On your own, you'd have to do multiple finger sticks throughout the day for many days to see how your body is responding to your treatment plan.
-Your A1c provides the Losing just 5% of your body weight-that's 10 pounds if you weigh 200-can lower blood sugar and make it easier to control.
+Your A1c provides the same information with one blood test.